 This period of training to become specialists is called Residency, and how long it takes to complete your residency program depends on your area of specialization.

-Some residency programs may take just 3 years to complete, while others may take as much as 5 years or more.
+Some residency programs may take just 3 years to complete, while others like specialties in surgery may take as much as 5 years or more.

 So medical school in this case comprises of;